projectunic0rn/pub/content/blog/2019-05-29-contributing-part-i-getting-started/index.md

 ### Make a commit

 To create a blog post in the Project Unicorn blog, you'll have to "register" as an author.
-We're not gonna write the blog post itself for now (because this also has its own tutorial) but the change we'll introduce here is still relevant to our blog post task.
+We're not gonna write the blog post itself for now because this topic has its own tutorial.

 On the `$PROJECT_ROOT`, there's a directory called `content` and inside this directory is a file called `author.yaml`.
 Open the file in a text editor and add